JOIN THE BLOOD REGISTER

 Donating blood provides a lifeline to those who are in desperate need due to a long term health issue or emergency.
 Blood has many components which are vital for different uses; these components include; red cells, plasma and platelets.

 Red cells are used predominantly in treatments for cancer and blood diseases.
-Plasma provides proteins, nutrients and a clotting agent that is vital to shop bleeding.
+Plasma provides proteins, nutrients and a clotting agent that is vital to stop bleeding.
 Platelets are tiny cells used to help patients at a high risk of bleeding.
 They also contribute to the repair of damaged body tissue.

 HOW DO I DONATE BLOOD?